Getting to Snowy Mountains

 Escape to the Snowy Mountains and enjoy a fun-filled snow holiday with your family and friends.

 Two-day beginner ski packages start from just $149 and include ski lessons, equipment hire, and lift passes.

 Start planning your NSW snow holiday today.
 Click to view Snow Deals.

 Getting to the Snowy Mountains

-At any time of the year, the Snowy Mountains are a breath of fresh air.
-It’s also easy to get to the Snowies by car, coach and plane at any time of the year.
-During the snow season, from June to October, the region is very popular - so make your transport and accommodation plans ahead of travel.
+It’s easy to get to the Snowy Mountains by car, coach and train.
+During the snow season, from June to October, the region is at its most popular, so make your transport and accommodation plans ahead of travel.

-The Nimmitabel Show is a great country rural show with a variety of horse, sheep and dog events along with the produce competition, cooking competition and the Art and Craft Exhibition.
+The Nimmitabel Show is a great country rural show with a variety of horse, sheep and dog events along with the produce competition, cookin...

 For a reviving dose of nature and breathtaking mountain views, load up the 4WD and head for Lobs Hole Ravine 4WD trail.
 This trail leads from Jounama to Wallace Creek ...